Resources

 • Anti-racism resources, IU Center for Research on Race & Ethnicity in Society

-• Anti-racism initiatives, IUPUI Division of Diversity, Equity and Inclusion
+• Anti-racism initiatives, IU Indianapolis Division of Diversity, Equity and Inclusion

 • Racialization, Calgary Anti-Racism Education: contains information about the concept of “racialization,” “The act of being “raced” or seen as someone belonging to a particular race.”